CompAndSave/hugo-decap-ci/content/posts/advantages-of-using-continuous-ink-systems.md

 ---
-title: "Advantages Of Using Continuous Ink Systems"
+title: Advantages Of Using Continuous Ink Systems
 date: 2011-07-05T07:29:00.000Z
+authors: Andrew Yeung
 slug: advantages-of-using-continuous-ink-systems
-description: "Advantages Of Using Continuous Ink Systems"
 featured_image: null
-authors: Andrew Yeung
+description: Advantages Of Using Continuous Ink Systems
-tags: [ciss,continuous ink systems]
+tags:
+  - ciss
+  - continuous ink systems
 ---
 [![](/blog/images/ip1980wciss.gif)](/blog/images/ip1980wciss.gif)

 The best way to save money is to decrease the amount of cash you spend on ink cartridges.
 If a person prints a lot, the total bill can go up to thousands of dollars a year.
 A great way to save on hard-earned money is by Continuous Ink Flow System.